pratikshasalve0755-droid/Ai-Journey/README.md

 - **Day 3:**
   - Learned conditional statements and loops
   - Practiced logic-based Python programs
   - Built a number guessing game
+  -
+- **Day 4:**
+  - Learned how to write and use Python functions
+  - Understood the importance of return vs print
+  - Built a mini project: Calculator using functions
+  - Handled edge cases like division by zero
+  - Practiced basic Git and GitHub concepts